nexills/Scientific_Calculator_CS/README.md

 # CS_Scientific_Calculator

-This is a GUI scientific calculator programmed in Python, complete with special functions a computing scientist or software engineer would find useful.
-This program allows for expression of unlimited size (limited only by the memory size of the operating PC).
+This is a GUI scientific calculator programmed in Python, complete with most functions available on a typical scientific calculator, as well as some special functions a computer scientist would fine useful.

 # Progress
 The current calculator is fully functional.
 Currently supports 28 functions: